okeefem2/ok-scoring-py/README.md

 List of items I would like to accomplish

-- refactor e2e tests to use a base test function that can be passed scenarios to test []
+  - refactor e2e tests to use a base test function that can be passed scenarios to test [x]
+  - Add passing real cribbage e2e test []
+  - Frontend app for managing game rules []
+  - Frontend app for playing game web []
   - Performance testing to identify weak points []
   - Security []
   - Build the v2 API in fastify and performance test []
   - Clean up existing service code and tests []
     - Rules service could really use some attention I think
-- Add passing Yahtzee e2e test []
   - CI/CD []
-- Frontend app for managing game rules []
   - Add endpoints for []
       - duplicating a game
       - deleting data?
   - ML and analytics package []